9 Essential Oils You Should Avoid During Pregnancy

 Using essential oils can be one of the most therapeutic things you can do, particularly if you’re going through a tough time physically or emotionally.
-For instance, adding a few drops of grapefruit or orange to a diffuser can give you a boost of energy or ease feelings of sickness and nausea.
+For example, adding a few drops of grapefruit or orange to a diffuser can invigorate you or ease feelings of nausea.

 And what better time to use these wonderful oils than pregnancy, right?
 Well…not quite.

-Peppermint is probably one of my all-time favorite oils to use because it’s so invigorating, but unfortunately, this oil can bring on menstruation.
+Peppermint is probably everyone’s go-to oils to use because it’s so invigorating, but unfortunately, this oil can precipitate menstruation.
 Avoid using it in late pregnancy, or if you easily get skin irritations.

 2) Evening Primrose Oil

-Evening primrose oil is used by midwives as a therapy to help reduce the length of labor.
-There are currently limited studies on adverse effects of using this oil.
+Evening primrose oil is sometimes used by midwives as a way to reduce the length of labor.
+It’s currently being studied for adverse effects for pregnant women.

 3) Rosemary Oil